~jakintosh/now

 My ultimate goal is to enable people to collectively build projects of /degrowth in their communities that equitably distribute the challenges and collectively multiply the benefits of that transition in a time of /civilizational collapse.

-Right now, I'm organizing for /livable cities and /mutual aid in my local area, am in the early stages of getting an artist cooperative off the ground, building my practical skill sets around /woodworking and /farming, and designing a /coalescent computer to facilitate all of these changes.
+Right now, I'm organizing for /livable cities and /mutual aid in my local area, am in the early stages of getting an artist cooperative off the ground, building my practical skill sets around /woodworking and /farming, and exploring /architecture as a profession to physically manifest change.

 /now Stream